Sample-path large deviations for unbounded additive functionals of the reflected random walk: Introduction

 In addition to the two elements mentioned in B), which make the result in \cite{bazhba2017sample} not directly applicable, our choice of a strong topology also makes the approach in \cite{bazhba2017sample} difficult to use.
-In fact, in contrast to \cite{bazhba2017sample}, in this paper, we use a projective limit strategy to directly obtain our large deviations principle.
-A direct approach, using the result in \cite{bazhba2017sample}, which we explored, consisted in replacing the random number of busy periods by its fluid limits (for which there is a large deviations companion with a linear speed rate).
+In fact, in contrast to \cite{bazhba2017sample}, in this paper, we use a projective limit strategy to obtain our large deviation principle.
+A direct approach we explored, using the result in \cite{bazhba2017sample}, consisted in replacing the random number of busy periods by its fluid limits (for which there is a large deviations companion with a linear speed rate).
 Then, we tried to verify that this replacement results in an exponentially good approximation.
-This would have been a successful strategy if we had used the version of $M_{1}^{\prime }$ considered by \cite{puhalskii1997functional}, but unfortunately such exponential approximation does not hold in the presence of our stronger topology.
+This would have been a successful strategy if we had used the version of the $M_{1}^{\prime }$ topology considered by \cite{puhalskii1997functional}, but unfortunately such exponential approximation does not hold in the presence of our stronger topology.

 The development of Theorem \ref{SPLDPYN} highlights interesting and somewhat surprising qualitative insights.
 For example, consider the case $f\left( x\right) =x$, corresponding to the area drawn under the waiting time as a curve.
 As we show, deviations of order $O(1)$ upwards from the typical behavior of the process $\bar{Y}_{n}\left( \cdot \right)$ occur due to extreme behavior in a single busy period of duration $O(n^{1/2})$.
-A somewhat surprising insight involves the busy period in process at time $n$, which is split into two parts of size $O(n^{1/2})$ involving the age and forward life time of the cycle (the former contributes to the area calculations, while the later does not).
+A somewhat surprising insight involves the busy period in process at time $n$, which is split into two parts of size $O(n^{1/2})$ involving the age and forward life time of the cycle (the former contributes to the area calculations, while the latter does not).
 This asymmetry, relative to the other busy periods during the time horizon $[0,n]$, which are completely accounted for inside the area calculation, raises the question of whether a correction in the LDP is needed, due to this effect, at the end of the time horizon.
-The answer is, no, the contribution to the current busy period and the ones inside the time horizon are symmetric.
+The answer is no; the contribution to the current busy period and the ones inside the time horizon are symmetric.
 This result is highlighted in Theorems~\ref{subexpbusyperiod-zero} and \ref{subexpbusyperiod-steadystate}, which characterize the variational problem governing extreme busy periods.